About the author:

 At a conference for audit committee chairmen, there was quite a somber panelist: He’s a supervising agent for the FBI for northern California.
 He challenged us with questions to ask our CIOs.
 I’ll share the story he told (paraphrased for length).
-First, he explained the FBI’s perspective – it’s “when, not if” your company will be victimized by cyber theft.
+First, he explained the FBI’s perspective – it’s “when not if” your company will be victimized by cyber theft.
 He emphasized that the percentage of companies being hit is far, far higher than what is reported in the media, because “we at the FBI get calls ‘all the time.'”
 He explained: most companies are too embarrassed and avoid public disclosure.
 Why?
-Part of the reason is that in most circumstances, the cyber thieves have been inside the network undetected for significant lengths of time, before the company discovered the breach and damage.
+Part of the reason is that in most circumstances, the cyber thieves have been inside the network undetected for significant lengths of time before the company discovered the breach and damage.

-Here’s his story/analogy: Assume your data center / network is like a building with 40,000 windows.
+Here’s his story/analogy: Assume your data center/network is like a building with 40,000 windows.
 Wisdom requires your windows have locks and security alarms.
 So you do and you feel safe; you assume your detection mechanisms give you security and visibility.
 You’re feeling comfortable, but it’s a false sense of risk assessment, he says.
 The FBI supervising agent further explained: Technology evolves faster than organizations are able to react and adapt.
 Move aside the porn industry; it’s now the cyber-criminal industry blazing new trails of surreptitious innovation (and what an industry it’s become, with Anthem’s breach being an example).
 In short, your windows leak.

 His commentary continued: companies invest heavily in preventing infiltration and to a lesser degree “detection.”
 The question he posed for us Audit Committee chairmen to ask the CIO and CFO: How do you prevent exfiltration?
 The FBI supervising agent elaborated as follows: First, assume you can only minimize, not prevent infiltration.
 Secondly, regarding detection, you need tools that enable deeper visibility into your network.
 Existing network security tools are very good.

 However, the inherent design of data flow in networks enables no shortage of hiding places for cyber thieves.
 Invest in technology that collaborates with security tools to enhance their potency.
-Third, when detection occurs, too often network operators lack an agility of immediate control to prevent exfiltration (that is, prevent the cyber thief from getting out).
+Third, when detection occurs, too often network operators lack agility of immediate control to prevent exfiltration (that is, prevent the cyber thief from getting out).
 In short, invest more in tools for “change management.”
 Damage can be greatly minimized by “locking down” and preventing valuable information from getting out (exfiltration).

 As trusted business advisors, CIOs and CFOs and their teams must be aware of the latest technological innovations and their impact on organizations.
-SDN as a programmable and proactive security archtiecture can be a major element of this.
-The more agile the network, and the more visibiliy it provides into traffic anomolies, the more active vs. passive protection it can provide.
+SDN as a programmable and proactive security architecture can be a major element of this.
+The more agile the network, and the more visibility it provides into traffic anomalies, the more active vs. passive protection it can provide.
 And although CIOs are still judged on network uptime and issue resolution, these are all known elements given proper network design.
 It is the unknown, as I noted above, that should keep CIOs up at night…the unknowns that can kill a firm’s reputation.

-In fact, the CIO and CFO are very adept at fighting the good fight with Cyber thieves.
+In fact, the CIO and CFO are very adept at fighting the good fight with Cyberthieves.
 And most are eager to “take’em on, shut’em down.”
 As one of my CIO friends said: “You wanna mess with my Network?
 I’ll smoke you out faster than a greased monkey slides down a tree.”